DevOpsBootcamp/website/source/databases.rst

     their data, logging hours, etc.  Everybody can use the same pool of data and *rarely* (if ever) have data collide or get lost.

+    In order to quantify how well a database engine handles the demands of a concurrent world, it is assessed by the properties of **ACID**:

+- Atomicity: Either the entire transaction succeeds or it fails completely
+- Consistency: Transactions always leave the database in a valid state
+- Isolation: Concurrent operations look like they took place sequentially
+- Durability: Transactions are permanent after they're committed

 When *not* to use a Database
 ----------------------------